priestd09/corda/docs/source/api-flows.rst

         :end-before: DOCEND 1
         :dedent: 12

-In this example, we are invoking ``CollectSignaturesFlow`` and passing it a partially signed transaction.
-This returns a fully-signed version of the same transaction.
+In this example, we are starting a ``CollectSignaturesFlow``, passing in a partially signed transaction, and receiving back a fully-signed version of the same transaction.

 FlowException
 -------------
-If a node throws an exception while running a flow, counterparties waiting for a message from the node (i.e. as part of a ``receive()`` or ``sendAndReceive()`` call) will not be notified.
+If a node throws an exception while running a flow, any counterparties waiting for a message from the node (i.e. as part of a call to ``receive()`` or ``sendAndReceive()``) will not be notified.

-In some cases, this is desirable behavior.
-However, if you want to notify any waiting counterparties that you are ending the flow, you should throw a ``FlowException``:
+You can notify any waiting counterparties that you have encountered an exception and are having to end the flow by throwing a ``FlowException``:

 .. container:: codeset